Treeki/bitBoard/README.md

 - webassets 0.8
 - WTForms 1.0.2

 Also, PIL is necessary for validating the dimensions of uploaded avatars.

-And some version of Sass/Compass is needed for compiling the CSS file.
-Even though I don't use anything Compass-specific atm... (yet?)
+If you want to modify the CSS, you'll need to install some version of Sass/Compass to compile it, and change HAVE_COMPASS to True in *__init__.py*.
+(I really should separate the config into a different file already.)

+If you're not doing that, the pre-compiled version included in the repo should be fine.

 I hope I didn't forget anything.